Call4Cloud | MMP-C | Autopilot | Device Preparation

 Of course, I don’t have access to the enrollment service side so this part is just about me thinking out loud and pure speculation.

 What if it was possible for Microsoft to use the enrollment service to change the enrollment policy on the fly?
-As the device reaches out to fetch the certificate enrollment policies first… So changing the rules to be compliant can be changed when the device reaches out?
+As the device reaches out to fetch the certificate enrollment policies first… So, can the rules to be compliant be changed when the device reaches out?

 What if it was possible for Microsoft to ALLOW EXPIRED or Extend the expiration date of Intune certificates?